 The Research Core Facility Program (RCFP) was initiated by Vice Chancellor for Research Harris Lewin in response to the faculty-driven UC Davis Core Research Facilities and Committee Report.
 This report highlighted the need for strategic funding and oversight of laboratories providing research services, which have grown organically to include over 170 facilities across campus.

-The RCFP is led by Klaus van Benthem, associate professor in the Department of Chemical Engineering & Materials Science, who serves as Faculty Director.
-In this role, Klaus is responsible for the development and implementation of a strategic plan to establish a robust and sustainable research infrastructure that better serves the campus.
-He collaborates closely with Executive Director Julie Auger, who joined the team from a similar position at the University of California, San Francisco.
+The RCFP is led by Executive Director Julie Auger, who joined the team from a similar position at the University of California, San Francisco.
 Julie’s responsibility is to implement the strategic plan by guiding core facilities with the development of professional business plans and establishing best practices in day-to-day operations.
-Klaus and Julie both serve ex officio as members of the Research Core Advisory Council (RCAC), which serves in advisory capacity to the Faculty Director and makes recommendations about strategic campus investments and programmatic advances.
+Julie serves ex officio as member of the Research Core Advisory Council (RCAC), which serves in advisory capacity to the Executive Director and makes recommendations about strategic campus investments and programmatic advances.

 Definition of Research Core Facilities